Skip to Main Content

 About the Collection

-Bray joined the army in 1918.
-The same year he moved to Oklahoma City.
-After a short stateside duty assignment, his Army division was transported to France.
 After serving frontline duty, he returned to the United States the following year.
-After military service, he returned to Oklahoma and was an employee in a meat-packing company, was an oilfield tool dresser, and a hardware sales clerk.
-Finally he was a motor car company employee in Oklahoma City.
+After military service, he returned to Oklahoma and was employed by a meat-packing company.
+He also worked as an oilfield tool dresser and a hardware sales-clerk.
+Finally, he was a motor car company employee in Oklahoma City.
 Through hard work and innovation, Bray worked his way up to national sales promotion manager for the Pontiac division of General Motors.
-In 1941, he became advertising manager for Packard Corporation in New York City.
+In 1941, he became advertising manager for the Packard Corporation in New York City.

-Serving as regional director of the bond division for seven south central states, he led award-winning savings bond campaigns for the Treasury.
-A resident of Edmond before moving to Ponca City, he was active in civic affairs and was selected as “Edmond’s Outstanding Citizen and was named a lifetime member of Kiwanis.
-In Ponca City, he involved himself in community life by becoming a member of the City of Ponca City Cultural Affairs Commission where he served from many years.
-In October of 1987 Bray was honored for 70 years as a continuous member of the Edmond War Veterans organization.
+Serving as regional director of the bond division for seven south-central states, he led award-winning savings bond campaigns for the Treasury.
+A resident of Edmond before moving to Ponca City, he was active in civic affairs and was selected as “Edmond’s Outstanding Citizen” and was named a lifetime member of Kiwanis.
+In Ponca City, he involved himself in community life by becoming a member of the City of Ponca City Cultural Affairs Commission, where he served for many years.
+In October of 1987, Bray was honored for 70 years as a continuous member of the Edmond War Veterans organization.

 In 1983, Bray was inducted into Edmond’s Hall of Fame.
-The highest award bestowed upon Bray for accomplishments before his retirement with the government was the Albert Gallatin Award presented by the U.S. Treasury Department when he retired in 1965.
-Bray directed nearly a billion and half dollars’ worth of sales in the WW II Bond Drives.
+The highest award bestowed upon Bray for accomplishments before his retirement from the government was the Albert Gallatin Award, presented by the U.S. Treasury Department when he retired in 1965.
+Bray directed nearly a billion and a half dollars’ worth of sales in the WWII Bond Drives.

 Scope & Content